Click on a staff member's name to jump to their full bio.

 - Clark Williams-Derry, Deputy Director

 Eric de Place, policy director, is a researcher, writer, speaker, and policy analyst.
-He spearheads Sightline’s work on climate and energy policy.
-He is known as a leading Northwest expert on strategies to cut carbon pollution, producing widely influential analyses of cap-and-trade programs and carbon taxes.
-He writes extensively about coal and oil exports, and he is considered an authority on a range of issues connected to fossil fuel transport including carbon emissions, railway congestion, coal dust, water pollution, and economics.
-He also contributes research on demographics, stormwater runoff, transportation, land use, and economic security.
-Eric is a widely sought-after speaker, presenter, and media spokesperson.
+He spearheads Sightline Institute’s work on energy policy.
+He is known as a leading expert on coal and oil export plans in the Pacific Northwest, and he is considered an authority on a range of issues connected to fossil fuel transport, including carbon emissions, local pollution, transportation system impacts, rail policy, and economics.
+He has researched and published more than two hundred articles, reports, and analyses on these proposals, and his work on fossil fuel transport is cited by regional and national news media outlets hundreds of times each year.
+His expertise makes him a highly sought-after expert in the field providing him with the opportunity to support allied groups, as well as educate media, elected officials, and the broader public on critical issues affecting our region.
+He also contributes research on demographics, transportation, land use, economic security, and other topics.
+Eric is a talented speaker, presenter, and media spokesperson.
+In his increasingly scarce free time, he enjoys climbing the Northwest’s peaks, tidepooling beaches with his kid, and solving the rest of the world’s problems over a pint of the region’s tasty microbrew.
 Before coming to Sightline, he worked with the Northwest Area Foundation, developing strategies to alleviate poverty in rural communities.
 He has a master’s degree in philosophy from the University of Notre Dame.
-Find his latest blog articles here, email him at eric [at] sightline [dot] org, and follow him on Twitter at @Eric_deP.
+Find his latest blog articles here, email him at eric [at] sightline [dot] org, and follow him on Twitter at @Eric_deP. .